What Is React and Why It Matters for Your Business in 2025

 Changes in social life caused people to spend an unprecedented amount of time on the Internet, buying products and services there.

-As a result of this change, businesses faced the urgent need to establish a strong online presence with powerful web applications.
-The applications that present seamless performance, aesthetic UI, and customer data security.
-In addition to security, the web app should be easy to debug, maintain and scale up when your business is growing.
-To create such websites they should find a great web development framework that can fulfil all the essential requirements.
+In addition to security, the web app should be easy to debug, maintain, and scale up when your business is growing.
+To create such websites, they should find a great web software development framework that can fulfil all the essential requirements.

 But what makes web developers choose React to create web applications over other solid and well-known frameworks like Angular or Vue.js?
 Let's find out in this article.

-What is React
+What is React?

-The idea of such a framework as React came from Jordan Walke, a software engineer in Meta (fmr.
-Facebook).
+The idea of this library came from Jordan Walke, a software engineer at Meta (earlier known as Facebook).
 He had a rather challenging task: to create a framework capable of fast development and producing apps with dynamic UIs.
 Walke decided to achieve that by putting XHP into a JavaScript environment.
-It was a long shot because the symbiosis of the Facebook markup syntax (XHP) and JS code was considered impossible at the time.
-However, against all expectations, Jordan Walke did that and presented the first React version in 2011.

 Two years later, in 2013, the team released React as an open-source JS library.
 The unique mix of JavaScript code speed, advanced UI rendering methods, and groundbreaking features won the hearts of developers from the very beginning.
-As the React community grew bigger, it has been making the library better, adding new features, and expanding its application area.
-At the moment React dominates the web development sphere with the largest developer community and over 9 million websites using it.
-Among React users are Netflix, Airbnb, Tesla, and other Fortune 500 companies.

 React features